-TOOLS / ADVANCEMENTS FUNDING Collaboration Bureaucracy, Impediments, Policy, and Planning Top 2 Short Term Actions Dynamic fish and wildlife health toolkit / essentials guide for higher management / directors Congress expands authority under Lacey Act to list pathogens and parasites as injurious (short + long) Improve marketing including: (1) Figuring out how to market conservation values effectively to increase public support; (2) engage economists to determine money generated by wildlife and publicize the economic advantage of wildlife; (3) unite consumer advocacy groups for effective PSAs Crowdsource funding: (1) develop more private public partnerships; (2) find a commercial/industry partner such as Dawn detergent for oil cleanup or bighorn friendly wool or bat-friendly tequila; Private NGOs championing wildlife and fish causes with Congress Professionals need to maintain an inclusive attitude in conversations - Beer, chocolate and discussions over meals are great additions Identify regional (multi-state) objectives that articulates "success" in managing a disease and have these goals delineated at multiple and interacting scales (local - state - region) - 3 votes TIE: Public outreach campaigns that relate human health and well-being to fish and wildlife health TIE: Define and identify in which dimensions policy is elastic and in which it is fixed/rigid (e.g. where is our flexibility to address wildlife disease) Top 2 Long Term Actions Research to better predict consequences of pathogen introductions (e.g., similar to Bsal efforts) Congress expands authority under Lacey Support large-scale funding such as "Recovering America's Wildlife Legislation" Seek global initiatives such as tapping into international Interstate collaboration regionally to manage disease issues (Regional/National/Internatio nal Task Force(s)) Create OneHealth equality among wildlife, domestic Include wildlife disease in FEMA's definition of an emergency (or have congress grant declaration of emergency authority to an agency to address wildlife disease) Collaborate with states and agencies to develop objectives and
+TOOLS / ADVANCEMENTS FUNDING Collaboration Bureaucracy, Impediments, Policy, and Planning Top 2 Short Term Actions Dynamic fish and wildlife health toolkit / essentials guide for higher management / directors Congress expands authority under Lacey Act to list pathogens and parasites as injurious (short + long) Improve marketing including: Figuring out how to market conservation values effectively to increase public support; (2) engage economists to determine money generated by wildlife and publicize the economic advantage of wildlife; (3) unite consumer advocacy groups for effective PSAs Crowdsource funding: (1) develop more private public partnerships; (2) find a commercial/industry partner such as Dawn detergent for oil cleanup or bighorn friendly wool or bat-friendly tequila; Private NGOs championing wildlife and fish causes with Congress Professionals need to maintain an inclusive attitude in conversations - Beer, chocolate and discussions over meals are great additions Identify regional (multi-state) objectives that articulates "success" in managing a disease and have these goals delineated at multiple and interacting scales (local - state - region) - 3 votes TIE: Public outreach campaigns that relate human health and well-being to fish and wildlife health TIE: Define and identify in which dimensions policy is elastic and in which it is fixed/rigid (e.g. where is our flexibility to address wildlife disease) Top 2 Long Term Actions Research to better predict consequences of pathogen introductions (e.g., similar to Bsal efforts) Congress expands authority under Lacey Support large-scale funding such as "Recovering America's Wildlife Legislation" Seek global initiatives such as tapping into international Interstate collaboration regionally to manage disease issues (Regional/National/Internatio nal Task Force(s)) Create OneHealth equality among wildlife, domestic Include wildlife disease in FEMA's definition of an emergency (or have congress grant declaration of emergency authority to an agency to address wildlife disease) Collaborate with states and agencies to develop objectives and

-A at to list noth a same discoso control fundo animal and mublic backly and for wildlife diagons Act to list pathogens disease control funds animal and public health goals for wildlife disease. and parasites as OIE/FAO/UN experts Communicate these with policy injurious (short + long) Research entities meeting holders. management needs (e.g. APHIS-ARS, FS-NFS and RD) All Actions Online Q&A forum for Identify mult-disease needs 1.
-Define/identify in which divisions is public to ask questions and efficiencies policy elastic (and which are or share observations Evaluate success and rixed/rigid) - ST managed by FWA or Use innovation to increase state/federal biologists efficiency such as: citizen 2.
-Fix NEPA - LT • System to create BMP scientists and crowd- 3.
-Collaborate with states and for emerging issues sourcing (e.g., 'Ideation", agencies to develop objectives and National surveillance "hack-a-thon") goals.
-Communicate these with policy program for aquatic Evaluate successes and holders - LT pathogens of high failures to identify and concern, incl. prioritize efforts to seek 4.
-Develop multi-state disease harmonization of state funding (lessons learned) management/contigency plans with testing requirements Multi-state (largescale) specific objectives, monitoring Assemble reference resource pooling protocols, and triggers for material to help with • Request emergency funding management interventions - LT regulatory burdens like to change the reality on the 5.
-Identify regional (multi-state) NEPA ground objectives that articulates "success" in • Leadership to develop • AFWA - lobby Congress for managing a disease (e.g. < 7% risk assessments for us! occurrence, eradicate in 5 years, etc) - high concern • Allow agencies to co-mingle ST pathogens and funding to deal with 51 development of diseases 6.
-Include wildlife disease in FEMA's emergency / definition of an emergency/natural contingency plans disaster
+A Act to list pathogens disease control funds animal and public health goals for wildlife disease. and parasites as OIE/FAO/UN experts Communicate these with policy injurious (short + long) Research entities meeting holders. management needs (e.g. APHIS-ARS, FS-NFS and RD) All Actions Online Q&A forum for • Identify mult-disease needs 1.
+Define/identify in which divisions is public to ask questions and efficiencies policy elastic (and which are or share observations • Evaluate success and rixed/rigid) - ST managed by FWA or • Use innovation to increase state/federal biologists efficiency such as: citizen 2.
+Fix NEPA - LT System to create BMP scientists and crowd- 3 Collaborate with states and for emerging issues sourcing (e.g., 'Ideation" agencies to develop objectives and National surveillance "hack-a-thon") agencies to develop objectives and program for aquatic Evaluate successes and bolders LT program for aquatic failures to identify and noiders - Li natures to identify and 4.
+Develop multi-state disease concern, inci. funding (lasses lasmad) management/contigency plans with narmonization of state funding (lessons learned) specific objectives, monitoring testing requirements • Multi-state (largescale) protocols and triggers for Assemble reference resource pooling management interventions - IT material to help with Request emergency funding regulatory burdens like to change the reality on the 5.
+Identify regional (multi-state) NEPA ground objectives that articulates "success" in Leadership to develop AFWA - lobby Congress for managing a disease (e.g. < 7% risk assessments for us! occurrence, eradicate in 5 years, etc) - high concern • Allow agencies to co-mingle ST pathogens and funding to deal with development of diseases 6.
+Include wildlife disease in FEMA's emergency / definition of an emergency/natural contingency plans disaster contingency plans